lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

-   renumbers the CFNs of the fragments to be retransmitted by following the same approach as for a sequence of new fragments: the CFN for retransmitted fragments is set sequentially decreasing from 2^N - 2 for the first fragment, and MUST wrap from 0 back to 2^N – 2.
-However, the last fragment of the set of retransmitted fragments only carries a CFN with all bits set to 1 if it is actually a retransmission of the last fragment of the packet (i.e. the last fragment had been lost in the first place).
+   renumbers the CFNs of the fragments to be retransmitted by following the same approach as for a sequence of new fragments: the CFN for retransmitted fragments is set sequentially decreasing from 2^N - 2 for the first retransmitted fragment, and MUST wrap from 0 back to 2^N – 2.
+The last fragment of the set of retransmitted fragments only carries a CFN with all bits set to 1 if it is actually a retransmission of the last fragment of the packet (i.e. the last fragment had been lost in the first place).
 Examples of fragment renumbering for retransmitted fragments in Packet modes can be found in Appendix A.

    A maximum of TBD iterations of ACK and fragment retransmission rounds are allowed per-window or per-IPv6-packet in